 Income taxes We are subject to income tax in the United States as well as other tax jurisdictions in which we conduct business.
-Our effective tax rate for the three months ended June 30, 2014 is not necessarily indicative of the effective tax rate that may be expected for future periods.
+Our effective tax rates for interim periods are not necessarily indicative of the effective tax rate that may be expected for future periods.